cloud-labs-infra/github-backup/README.md

 ## Project description

-Application for backing up and restoring information about a GitHub organization
+Application for backing up information about a GitHub organization

 ## Installation